parmag/fixefid/README.md

 	.................
 ```
 now amount can be managed like Double.
-To set the value:
+To set the values:

 ```
 Record<PersonRecordField> record = new Record<PersonRecordField>(PersonRecordField.class);